McDonnell Douglas MD-80: Firefighter

-An EAT MD-87 air tanker with landing gear down during the retardant drop onto the Boxcar Fire in Central Oregon in June 2018.
+An EAT MD-87 air tanker with landing gear down during the retardant drop onto the Boxcar Fire in Central Oregon in 2018.

-As of July 2024, Erickson Aero Tanker operates seven 34-year-old MD-87 aircraft converted for use as aerial firefighting air tankers for the U.S. Forest Service, California Department of Forestry and Fire Protection and other government agencies.
-The MD-87 air tanker's capacity is 4,000 gallons or 1,920 gallons more than the capacity of the Lockheed P-2 Neptune tankers, and 1,000 gallons more than Bae-146 tankers.
-That is significantly less than the 19,000+ gallon capacity of the 747 Global Super Tanker, but nonetheless, the MD-87 is much more cost-effective to operate and can utilize more austere fields with shorter runways.
-The MD-87 firefighter is loaded using one or two (individual or simultaneously) 3-inch coupled loading ports on each side of the fuselage.
-These ports can sustain up to 600 gallons per minute flow maximum.
-Few, if any tanker bases utilize both ports, loading using a single port at an average flow rate of 450 gallons per minute, giving the load time of under seven minutes.
+As of July 2024, Erickson Aero Tanker operates seven 34-year-old MD-87 aircraft converted for use as aerial firefighting air tankers for the US Forest Service, California Department of Forestry and Fire Protection and other government agencies.
+The MD-87 air tanker's capacity is 4000 usgal or 1920 usgal more than the capacity of the Lockheed P-2 Neptune tankers, and 1000 usgal more than Bae-146 tankers.
+That is significantly less than the 19000 usgal capacity of the 747 Global Super Tanker, but nonetheless, the MD-87 is much more cost-effective to operate and can use more austere fields with shorter runways.
+The MD-87 firefighter is loaded using one or two (individual or simultaneously) 3 in coupled loading ports on each side of the fuselage.
+These ports can sustain up to 600 usgal/min flow maximum.
+Few, if any tanker bases use both ports, loading using a single port at an average flow rate of 450 usgal/min, giving the load time of under seven minutes.

 Another notable feature of the MD-87 tanker, as well as Douglas DC-7's and some other large tanker-modified aircraft, is that the plane can be flown with the landing gear down during the retardant drop, which reduces airspeed while allowing higher engine RPMs, reducing lag on post-drop climb out- similar to a speed brake.
 Occasionally, only the main gear are extended with nose gear stowed.
 When pulling off or up after a retardant drop the pilots simply want as much aircraft performance available as possible.